Daniel Hellmann: Career in interdisciplinary arts and as an activist

 While speaking out clearly against forced prostitution, Hellmann strongly argued against the quasi-automatic equation of sex work and human trafficking by asking: «Is it that the sex is dirty or isn't it rather that the money is dirty?» Moreover, he emphasized that«For people, who are less privileged than I am, sex work may be a way to live a self-determined life.
-If you have a problem with that, you should work to get rid of poverty and discrimination around the world, but not to abolish prostitution.»Since society usually accords self-determination to men rather than to women when it comes to prostitution as well, Hellmann produced the female equivalent Traumgirl with the German-Polish actress Anne Welenc (born 1987) which premiered in 2019 at the Edinburgh Festival Fringe.
+If you have a problem with that, you should work to get rid of poverty and discrimination around the world, but not to abolish prostitution.»Since society usually accords self-determination to men rather than to women when it comes to prostitution as well, Hellmann produced the female equivalent Traumgirl with the German-Polish Actor Anne Welenc (born 1987) which premiered in 2019 at the Edinburgh Festival Fringe.
 From 2018 until 2020, Hellmann also curated the performing arts section of la Fête du Slip, an interdisciplinary gender and sexualities festival in Lausanne.

 As the exploitation of animal bodies is generally accepted, Hellmann has increasingly focused on this issue since 2016.
 During research for the production of Requiem for a piece of meat he read the book Artgerecht ist nur die Freiheit ("Only freedom is species-appropriate") by Turco-German writer Hilal Sezgin and became vegan.
 The performance, which combined historical church music and contemporary dance, was awarded the June Johnson Dance Prize, but got rejected by some theatres and – according to Hellmann – «even censored by a few».

 During a 2017 artist residency in San Francisco Hellmann was by his own account inspired by the local culture of drag queens and drag kings as well as by the animal rights organisation Direct Action Everywhere to create the sex-positive feminist and vegan drag-cow Soya the Cow as his alter ego.
 He subsequently created the solo shows Dear Human Animals and Try walking in my Hooves, the music album Purple Grass and the exhibition Planet Moo.

-In order to raise attention for the issues of animal rights and climate justice to a wider audience beyond the art festivals Hellmann also sought appearances in mainstream media.
+To raise attention for the issues of animal rights and climate justice to a wider audience beyond the art festivals Hellmann also sought appearances in mainstream media.
 For instance, in 2020 he went on the panel of Der Club, a weekly talk show by German-language Swiss television channel SRF1, to discuss the subject «Terror auf dem Teller» ("Terror on the plate").
 And in 2021, he sang his version of the a-ha's hit Take On Me on German TV at the talent show The Voice of Germany.
-Faced with criticism from the animal rights movement that he culturally appropriated the identity of a cow Hellmann moved from Berlin to the animal sanctuary Hof Narr in Egg near Zurich during a lockdown of the Covid-19 pandemic to live for several months with retired livestock.
+Faced with criticism from the animal rights movement that he culturally appropriated the identity of a cow Hellmann moved from Berlin to the animal sanctuary Hof Narr in Egg near Zurich during a lockdown of the COVID-19 pandemic to live for several months with retired livestock.